 Side sleeping.
 When a dog is sleeping on his/her side or belly with all four paws stuck out.

 Usually, this position is only for napping, but occasionally they will sleep like this for longer periods of time.
 This is the most common and comfortable position for when they are very relaxed.

 Back sleeping.
 Possibly one of the funniest and cutest positions to see your dog sleeping in.

 This is when they are stretched out on their back with all four paws in the air.
 There could be two reasons for back sleeping.

 The first possible reason dogs do this is to expose their belly.
-The belly is one of the few places on a dog with little to no hair, and exposing it is one of the fastest ways to cool off.
+The belly is one of the few places with little to no hair, and exposing it is one of the fastest ways to cool off.
 The second reason is because in back sleeping position all of the dog’s muscles are able to relax completely, and it’s a sure sign of comfort and submission.

 Curled in a ball.
 Another very common napping position in canines.

-Dogs can get up and begin move very quickly when sleeping in this position, and you will see a lot of abused dogs sleep like this.
+They can get up and begin move very quickly when sleeping in this position, and you will see a lot of abused sleep like this.
 They will also sleep curled in a ball when in a new environment or surrounded by new people as they are always trying to stay alert.

 Back to back (or touching).
-Either their owner or another dog – while sleeping shows attachment and affection.
+Either their owner or another – while sleeping shows attachment and affection.